drblah/mpconn/README.md

 * UDP Remote transport
 * Multi connectivity via packet duplication on multiple network interfaces

+## Usage
+Each endpoint needs a host configuration.
+This configuration involves one or more remote endpoints to tunnel between, which Remote transport protocol to use and which layer to tunnel.
+Examples can be found in the test_tools directory along with bash scrpts for setting up network namespace based testing environments.
+On each endpoint, run `mpconn --config <host-config>.json`

 ## Todo
 * Hole punching for NAT traversal
 * QUIC Remote transport